 Configuration management supports ITSM processes

-Configuration management activities are closely related with other ITSM domains.
-Specifically, it is related with change management, a process with which configurations are changed to support the removal, addition or modification of a service component that can affect the delivery of an IT service.
+Configuration management activities are closely related to other ITSM domains.
+Specifically, it is related to change management, a process with which configurations are changed to support the removal, addition or modification of a service component that can affect the delivery of an IT service.

 Other relevant service domains can include financial management, availability management, and incident and problem management, among others.